 If you think you might want to start using Microsoft Edge like I am going to, then you’ll probably want to start making use of the Favorites feature that comes as part of your toolbar.
 All good web browsers offer you the chance to save your selected websites, including Microsoft Edge.
 The feature allows you to select your favorite sites that you frequently visit or plan on visiting in the future so you can get access to them very quickly.
 It’s the same thing as the bookmark feature in Chrome and other web browsers but just named differently for the sake of being unique.
 You could argue that the bookmark is intended for sites that you don’t think you are going to remember if you don’t store them whereas the favorites are designed for the very best sites that you are proud to visit (like ConsumingTech), and thus bookmark is a better name.
 However, Microsoft Edge also has a feature you get access to from within the Favorites bar that allows you to save stuff for future reading as well.
 We’ll cover that in the guide.

-How to Add/Remove Favorites in Microsoft Edge in Windows 10
+How to Add or Remove Favorites in Microsoft Edge in Windows 10

 Start by opening up the Microsoft Edge web browser by clicking on the lowercase “e” icon in the taskbar and then open up the website that you want to “favorite” by typing the name of it into the Edge address bar and then hitting the Enter key on your keyboards.